Flynn-Primrose/blackboardBold/README.md

 To that end we provide class definitions and/or class templates for the following:

 - rat, a class for rational numbers.
 - znz, a class template for Z/nZ.
+Currently in development.

 The goal in all cases is to match the behavior of the class, as closely as possible, to the behavior of the corresponding mathematical object, in a way that is computationally safe and efficient.